osg-htc/all-hands/docs/2020/reschedule.md

 *   **Why was the All-Hands Meeting postponed?**

     Due to the coronavirus situation in the U.S. and around the world, and out of an abundance of caution, we decided to postpone the meeting.
-Further, some of our colleagues started learning of suggested or actual travel restrictions from their home institutions.
-Considering all the available evidence, including how rapidly the situation seemed to be changing, it seemed best to postpone.

-*   **Will the All-Hands Meeting still happen in 2020?**

-    We certainly hope so!
-At this time, we are evaluating options for new dates in late summer or early fall.
-The plan is to announce a new schedule on March 13.

-*   **Where will the rescheduled meeting take place?**
+*   **How will the rescheduled meeting differ?**

-    The original plan was to meet at the University of Oklahoma and we have no plans to change the venue.
-Our hosts there have been incredibly helpful throughout the original planning process and especially during the rapid change of events in early March, and we look forward to having the meeting there.
+    Generally, the plan is to have the same meeting as originally planned for March, but with updates to reflect the new things that happen between now and then.
+More details, plus a new link to register, will be available in the coming months.
+We will continue to update this website and will email an announcement when registration is open again.

-## Questions for Registrants
+## Questions for People Who Registered for the March Meeting

 *   **I paid the registration fee already, so what happens next?**